Tzarnal/Nishkriya/README.md

 ## Steps to go live
 - Add new asp.net encryption / decryption keys
+- Ensure the forum account used for authenticating is in the UTC timezone.
 - Add an authentication token
 - Change the secret answer